Course Descriptions

 The orchestra is open to students in Grade 6 through Grade 12 who are currently studying a string instrument at an intermediate or higher level.
 Students learn and practice basic and advanced skills.
 They study music from a variety of styles and genres in preparation for concert performances.
 Performance opportunities include three on-campus concerts, and the league Band and Orchestra Festival.
 Attendance at all performances is mandatory.
 Students make diligent efforts to contribute to society through volunteer performances in the community.
 Participation in the league solo and ensemble competition is available each winter.
 Students may also audition for the league honor orchestra.

-Prerequisite: Director’s approval
+Prerequisite: Director’s approval.

 Digital Music Design[edit]